-In 2022, NSW Parliament passed the Environmental Legislation Amendment Bill 2022 which amended seven key pieces of environmental legislation.
-The Bill expanded the liability and penalties that the Environment Protection Authority (EPA) can impose on corporations, directors and related bodies for the commission of environmental offences, both financially and criminally.
+The recently introduced Environmental Legislation Amendment Act 2022 (Cth) (Act) expands the liability and penalties that the Environment Protection Authority (EPA) can impose on corporations, directors and related bodies for the commission of environmental offences, both financially and criminally.

 The maximum financial penalties imposed on individuals has now risen to \$500,000 for failing to comply with environmental orders and \$250,000 for giving false or misleading information.
 As an alternative to, or in addition to, the maximum monetary penalty, individuals can also be imprisoned for up to 18 months for making false or misleading statements in reports, and up to two years for repeat waste offences.
-Additionally, the Bill also expands the offence of providing false and misleading information by including situations where it was provided unknowingly.
+Additionally, the Act also expands the offence of providing false and misleading information by including situations where it was provided unknowingly.

-The Bill broadens the definition of a 'fit and proper person', entitling appropriate regulatory authorities to determine whether a director of a corporation is a 'fit and proper person' based on whether current and former directors of the corporation and related bodies have contravened environmental protection legislation.
-Finally, the Bill also widens the EPA's powers, giving them the authority to issue clean-up, prevention and prohibition notices for corporate environmental breaches.
+The Act broadens the definition of a 'fit and proper person', entitling appropriate regulatory authorities to determine whether a director of a corporation is a 'fit and proper person' based on whether current and former directors of the corporation and related bodies have contravened environmental protection legislation.
+Finally, the Act also widens the EPA's powers, giving them the authority to issue clean-up, prevention and prohibition notices for corporate environmental breaches.
 The imposition of stricter environmental obligations for corporations and directors will likely be the subject of further reforms for other States and Territories as Commonwealth and State governments have committed to achieving net zero emissions by 2050.
 Similarly, the number of large Australian companies making net zero commitments has also risen.
 These net zero pledges, if unsubstantiated, may attract risk of personal liability for directors as acts of misleading and deceptive conduct under Australian Consumer Law.